AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/rule-editor.md

 `Then, do the following:`

-Åtgärd 2 om mål B.
+Åtgärd 2 om objekt B;
 OCH
-Åtgärd 3 om mål C.
+Åtgärd 3 om objekt C;

 _